 “It was an experiment, and what we wanted to do was have a music event that wasn’t a festival,” Houlihan said.
 “We didn’t want wristbands.
 We didn’t want street closures.
 We just wanted local clubs and bands to get business without big out-of-town sponsors.”

 Despite having only 12 participating venues last year, Austin Music People felt that the event was a success.
-The team registered 150 voters and also received thousands of signatures on a petition that officially declared the area a
+The team registered 150 voters and received thousands of signatures on a petition that officially declared the area a cultural district.

 “We’ve made voting the main focus to involve Austin in the political process and awareness of issues that effect the musicians around town,” said Denis O’Donnell, owner of the White Horse club.

 The event requires each participating venue to find and pay its own local talent.
 In addition, all proceeds from the cover fees go directly to Austin Music People to support the research of civic issues.